-To install the clutch proceed in the reverse order.
-Tighten the outer central nut using a 1/4", 3-15 Nm torque wrench – check with your local dealership for the correct torque.
+To install the clutch, proceed in reverse order.
+Tighten the outer central nut using a 3/8", 19 – 110 Nm torque wrench – check with your local dealership for the correct torque.
 Before closing the variator housing again, double-check that all the components are correctly installed and then re-mount all external components back in their original position.

-Please be aware that if your tuning measures enable your 50 cc scooter to exceed the permitted top speed, it will no longer be street legal.
+If tuning enables your scooter to exceed the permitted top speed, it will no longer be street legal.
 Some variators are fitted with a throttle ring (limiter ring) in order to meet German approval guidelines – removal of this ring will also mean that your scooter is no longer street legal.
-And if you don't yet have a driving license that permits you to drive faster vehicles, you may find yourself in a whole lot of trouble if the police catch you on a public road riding a such a tuned up scooter!
+And if you don't yet have a driving license that permits you to drive faster vehicles, you may find yourself in a whole lot of trouble if the police catch you on a public road riding such a tuned up scooter!